-- 100. The new policy must provide that members of the Anti- Corruption should be seconded from the South African Police Service ("SAPS").
-The rationale being that members of the SAPS enjoy wide statutory powers, including search and arrest without a warrant. - 101.
+- 119. Policy and legislative interventions are required to tighten the procedures and strengthening the monitoring capacity by introducing integrated IT systems capable of flagging fraudulent activities in the issuing of visas, identity documents, marriage certificates and passports.
+This include giving wide statutory powers to the existing Anti- Corruption Unit and Security Services within the DHA. - 120.
+The new policy must provide that members of the Anti- Corruption should be seconded from the South African Police Service ("SAPS").
+The rationale being that members of the SAPS enjoy wide statutory powers, including search and arrest without a warrant. - 121.
 The current system in which members of the Anti- Corruption Unit and Security Services are appointed by the DHA has serious limitation regarding the exercise of their statutory powers.